tylerhou/site-old/content/posts/binary-search-with-confidence.md

 loop ended.

 Stepping back, to prove that our loop is correct, we must prove that the invariant holds.
-To do that, we **must** "prove" the base case.
-Otherwise, our argument is incomplete.
+We've already proved the *inductive case* above.
+But to complete our argument, we **must** also "prove" the base case.

-To prove the base case, we must ensure that before we enter the loop, the invariants are indeed satisfied.
+To prove the base case, we must ensure that before we enter the loop the statements that we want to be invariant are indeed true.
 So we check that `left` points to green and `right` points to red.
 If either isn't true, we can return early.

 ```python {linenos=table,linenostart=2}
     left, right = 0, len(array) - 1